OICR/softeng-blog/_posts/francois_gerthoffert/2018-10-02-Transitioning-away-from-Jira-Lessons-learnt.md

     <figcaption>How many issues in Arranger ?</figcaption>
 </figure>

-GitHub provides a strong foundation, and open the door to third party vendors to extend their core functionalities, encouraging an ecosystem of applications to grow alongside (we’ll see how this plays with Microsoft joining the game).
+GitHub provides a strong foundation, and opens the door to third party vendors to extend their core functionalities, encouraging an ecosystem of applications to grow alongside (we’ll see how this plays with Microsoft joining the game).

 # Third party apps to the rescue

 This is a good point to start introducing third party solutions (such as Zenhub, Waffle.io), which, by wrapping metadata around GitHub issues, extend functionalities towards Agile and project management.

 <figure>